abenezer-ayalneh/abenezer-ayalneh/README.md

 <h1>About Me!</h1>

-- I’m currently working on Nest.js microservice projects
+- I’m currently working on Nest.js monolithic and microservice projects
-- I’m currently learning Python and Data Science
+- I’m currently learning Rust, Python and Data Science
 - I’m looking for remote jobs as a backend developer with Nest.js and/or Laravel
 - Links:
     <div id="badges">